synfonaut/Open-Directory/README.md

 * descriptions need trimming or url is too long (http://localhost:3000/category/76ef4c9419e9de528009ea8ee7c43c669e3837db8edc7df0f961c6d0c490a2bd)
 * messages should float over content, so if you're scrolled down you still see it
 * unconfirmed media not in tipchain
+* search is pulling up duplciates for open directory guide

 ## Problems to think through
 * reposting dir.sv links should act as symlink, and not "steal" tipchain. should find balance between users. could/should tip count on the original post? should we merge tipchains? how to balance this?
 * downvotes (who gets the tip? if content creator..incentivizes wrong behavior)
+* content scanners..what's best way to turn content stealing negative into a positive. tools for creators to monitor for their content and automatically claim tipchain
+* reputation. incentive not to turn your account

 ## 0.0.3